 Step 6.
 Stir in the shredded cheddar cheese, red and green peppers, and corn kernels until thoroughly mixed.

 Step 7.
-Pour the batter into the hot iron skillet with the melted butter.
+Pour the batter into the hot iron skillet on top of the melted butter.
+Did you hear it sizzling?
+That means your butter and skillet were hot.

 Step 8.
-Add the toppings and bake at 425 degrees f. for 25 to 30 minutes.
-When done add crumbled Cojita cheese.
+Add the toppings and bake at 425 degrees F. for 25 to 30 minutes.
+When done, top with crumbled Cojita cheese.

 I hear you saying -